 Archival and library research differs in a couple of ways.
 In the early stages of research, as an idea is just beginning to materialize, a trip to the library to scan specific titles and those surrounding them builds connections to the various layers of the topic.

-For instance, if one was using James Hillman’s Re-Visioning Psychology as a primary resource, one would visit OPUS to gain a deeper and foundational understanding of the text in itself.
-Through access to research notes, manuscripts, or correspondence, one would be welcomed into the content out of which Re-Visioning Psychology emerged.
+For instance, if one was using James Hillman’s Re-Visioning Psychology as a resource, one would visit OPUS to gain a deeper and foundational understanding of the text in itself.
+Through access to primary materials such as research notes, manuscripts, or correspondence, one would be welcomed into the content out of which Re-Visioning Psychology emerged.